trust-cps-group/trust-cps-group.github.io/pages/pages-root-folder/index.md

 # this work, you have to use › layout: frontpage
 #
 layout: frontpage
-#header:
-#  title: Trustworthy Cyber-Physical Systems Group
-widget1:
+teaser: Welcome
+#widget1:
-  title: "Widget No 1"
+#  title: "Widget No 1"
-  url: '/research/project1'
+#  url: '/research/project1'
-  #image: widget-1-302x182.jpg
+#  #image: widget-1-302x182.jpg
-  text: 'This is the description to the first widget.
+#  text: 'This is the description to the first widget.
 The link leads to our first research project.'
-widget2:
+#widget2:
-  title: "Widget No 2"
+#  title: "Widget No 2"
-  url: '/research/project2'
+#  url: '/research/project2'
-  text: 'The description of the second image.
+#  text: 'The description of the second image.
 The link should actually lead to the second research project.'
-widget3:
+#widget3:
-  title: "Widget No 3"
+#  title: "Widget No 3"
-  url: '/research/project3'
+#  url: '/research/project3'
-  #image: widget-github-303x182.jpg
+#  #image: widget-github-303x182.jpg
-  text: 'The link should lead to the third research project.'
+#  text: 'The link should lead to the third research project.'
 #
 # Use the call for action to show a button on the frontpage
 #